marijnh/Eloquent-JavaScript/10_modules.md

 # Modules

-{{quote {author: "Tef", title: "Programming is Terrible", chapter: true}
+{{quote {author: "Tef", title: "programming is terrible", chapter: true}

 Write code that is easy to delete, not easy to extend.